H.R.6 - SUPPORT for Patients and Communities Act115th Congress (2017-2018)

 Abuse Deterrent Access Act of 2018

 (Sec.
-6012) The CMS must report on the adequacy of access to abuse-deterrent opioid formulations for individuals with chronic pain enrolled in a prescription drug plan under Medicare or Medicare Advantage (MA).
+6012) The CMS must report on the adequacy of access to abuse-deterrent opioid formulations for individuals with chronic pain enrolled in a prescription drug plan under Medicare or MA, as well as the effectiveness and impact of such formulations.

 Subtitle C--Medicare Opioid Safety Education